 "I have really loved this series over my last few semesters at Amherst, listening to the stories of people in our community and having this place to be vulnerable has been so refreshing and really valuable."
 Khushy Aggarwal, senior

 The Life Stories lunch series provides a forum for the Amherst community come together to listen to a student, faculty or staff member talk about their lives.
-There is a scheduled speaker at each meeting who talks for 30 minutes on a topic of their choosing.
-This will be followed by an opportunity for those listening to share reflections, questions, and their own experiences.
-Lunch is provided.
+There is a scheduled speaker at each meeting who talks for about an aspect of their lives that may be meaningful to others, followed by questions and comments Lunch is provided.

-Life Stories is an opportunity for us to get to know each other beyond our professional or academic roles, and behind the positive image most of us like to present to the world.
-By telling stories of how we have navigated challenges, difficult decisions and pivotal moments in our lives, we help normalize human struggle and share what we've learned along the way.
+Life Stories is an opportunity for us to get to know each other beyond our professional or academic roles, and to share stories that illuminate what is happening behind the ways we typically present ourselves.
+By telling stories of challenges, difficult decisions, and pivotal moments in our lives, we help normalize human struggle, share what is meaningful to us, and what we've learned along the way.

 Everyone’s story is personal, and it is up to each speaker to decide what to share.
 The questions below are intended to help generate thought; you may choose to speak about anything you like.